Lab 10: Accessibility

 Your page should now include a table similar to this:

-At this point, we have both a pie chart and a tabular representation of the same data.
+At this point, we have both a bar chart and a tabular representation of the same data.
 Displaying data in a table is great for accessibility, but we may want to provide the option to view only one format at a time.

 In your <script> section, add the following: